marwa9975/Titanic_Exploratory_Data_Analysis/README.md

 ``Embarked``: Port of embarkation (C = Cherbourg, Q = Queenstown, S = Southampton)

 ## EXPLORATORY DATA ANALYSIS
+### Univariate Analysis
+Univariate analysis is a data analysis technique that focuses on examining and describing the characteristics and distribution of a single variable in a dataset.
+In this project, I performed univariate analysis on various variables in the Titanic dataset, including:

+* Histograms for age distribution.
+* Bar plots for passenger class distribution.
+* Pie chart for survival rate.

+### Bivariate Analysis
+Bivariate analysis explores relationships between two variables in the dataset.
+In this project,I  investigate relationships such as:

+* Scatter plots for age vs. fare.
+* Bar plots comparing the number of survivors by passenger class.
+* Box plots comparing fares by passenger class.
+* Correlation heatmap between age and fare
+### Multivariate Analysis
+Multivariate analysis extends the exploration to multiple variables simultaneously.I used techniques like parallel coordinates plots to visualize relationships between multiple variables and survival.
+## Insights and Conclusions
+* $59.4$ % of people did not survive while $40.6$ % percent survived.
+*  There is a relatively smaller number of children (around 0-10 years old) and elderly passengers (above 60 years old) on the Titanic
+* Passengers in Class 1 had a higher chance of survival compared to those in Class 2 and Class 3.
+This suggests that the passenger class might have influenced the survival rate
+* Age vs. Survived: there might be a slight concentration of younger survivors.

 AUTHOR:
 marwa Osman: marwaosman9975@gmail.com